-- administrative water transfers between the VEWH's entitlements - administrative water transfers with other water holders - purchasing water allocation - selling water allocation.
+- · making administrative water transfers between our entitlements - · making administrative water transfers with other water holders - · buying water allocation - · selling water allocation.

 Administrative water transfers are the most common trades the VEWH undertakes.
 These occur between the VEWH's entitlements (or accounts) to move water to where it is most needed.
 Other environmental water holders also transfer their water to the VEWH for delivery in Victoria.
 There is no financial consideration associated with administrative water transfers, except for administrative fees that a water corporation may charge.
-The VEWH can also buy or sell water allocation where it is in line with its statutory objectives: essentially, if it optimises environmental outcomes in Victorian waterways.

-The VEWH has bought or sold a small amount of water allocation nine out of the 10 years since it was established in 2011.
+The VEWH can also buy or sell water allocation where it is in line with its statutory objectives: essentially if it optimises environmental outcomes in Victorian waterways.
 Water has been purchased to enhance environmental outcomes in systems where insufficient water for the environment was available.
 Water has also been sold to raise revenue for investment in projects which optimise environmental watering outcomes.
 The VEWH has typically only sold water where it was not required for a foreseeable environmental demand.